ADHD-exe/iOSiSH/README.md

 - configure **SSH client config** in:
   - `/home/<primary-user>/.ssh/config`
 - link root back to the shared shell and SSH assets under `/root`
-- install OpenRC and attempt to register `sshd`
 - start `sshd` in a best-effort way for iSH
 - generate copy-ready SSH config snippets for a home PC